Psychic: Early seers and prophets

 One of the most enduring historical references to what some consider to be psychic ability is the prophecies of Michel de Nostredame (1503–1566), often Latinized to Nostradamus, published during the French Renaissance period.
 Nostradamus was a French apothecary and seer who wrote collections of prophecies that have since become famous worldwide and have rarely been out of print since his death.
-He is best known for his book Les Propheties, the first edition of which appeared in 1555.
+He is best known for his book Les Prophéties, the first edition of which appeared in 1555.
 Taken together, his written works are known to have contained at least 6,338 quatrains or prophecies, as well as at least eleven annual calendars.
 Most of the quatrains deal with disasters, such as plagues, earthquakes, wars, floods, invasions, murders, droughts, and battles – all undated.

 Nostradamus is a controversial figure.
 His many enthusiasts, as well as the popular press, credit him with predicting many major world events.
 Interest in his work is still considerable, especially in the media and in popular culture.
 By contrast, most academic scholars maintain that the associations made between world events and Nostradamus' quatrains are largely the result of misinterpretations or mistranslations (sometimes deliberate) or else are so tenuous as to render them useless as evidence of any genuine predictive power.

+Englishwoman Mother Shipton demonstrated psychic abilities from her youth and foresaw historical events in the 16th century.
 In addition to the belief that some historical figures were endowed with a predisposition to psychic experiences, some psychic abilities were thought to be available to everyone on occasion.
 For example, the belief in prophetic dreams was common and persistent in many ancient cultures.